mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

     terraform -chdir=synapse_deploy apply --auto-approve
 ```

-Once these commands complete you will see a success message indicating that the resources are deployed.
-If you encounter errors while deploying, the Terraform commands above can be re-applied, and this may resolve the errors encountered.
+The tarraform apply command will take several minutes to complete and you will see a success message ('Apply complete!
+Resources: 13 added, 0 changed, 0 destroyed.') indicating that the Azure resources are deployed.
+If you encounter errors while deploying, correct the error(s) then reenter the commands above.
+Terraform commands are idempotent; they can be applied multiple times without changing the result beyond the initial application.

 ## Install the Required Beneficial Ownership Packages